cyearsley/restful-api-standards/Proposed RESTful API Standards.md

   - This likely won't occur a lot of the time
 - Do organize controller files/folders relative to endpoint URI paths
   - URI Template: `[api-metadata/]<file-name-prefix>/.../<folder-name>`
-  - For example if we had the endpoint URI: `api/v3/users/{userId}/notaries`:
+  - For example if we had the endpoint URI: `api/v3/users/{userId}/forum-threads`:
-    - The containing folder for the controller is `Notary`
+    - The containing folder for the controller is `ForumThreads`
     - The containing file for the controller/endpoint is `UserController`
   - If, for example, we have a endpoint URI path that contains only one resource (e.g. `api/v1/users`)
     - The containing folder for the controller is `User`
     - The containing file for the controller/endpoint is `UserController`
 - Do use query parameters to filter collections
-- Do [only if needed] use a verb at the end of the URI path if the HTTP Methods are not adequate.
+- Do [only if needed] use a verb at the end of the URI path if the HTTP methods are insufficient.
 Example:
   - `api/v5/users/{userId}/cart/checkout`
     - You would likely provide the "cart" to be checked out
     - It might return whether or not the cart was successfully checked out